st-imdev/newblog25/_notes/swirl-reinforcement-learning.md

 # optimize_model_step_wise(base_model, process_filtered_data, reward_model, optimizer)
 ```

-In the second stage, a **step-wise reinforcement learning approach** is used to optimize a generative base model on the synthetic sub-trajectories.
-A generative reward model (e.g., Gemini 1.5 Pro) evaluates the quality of each action within the context of its sub-trajectory.
-The `calculate_step_wise_reward` function represents this evaluation.
-The base model is then optimized to predict either the next intermediate step or the final response based on the preceding context, aiming to maximize the expected sum of these step-wise rewards.
-This granular feedback mechanism, as shown in `optimize_model_step_wise`, allows the model to learn both local decision-making and global trajectory optimization.
-Importantly, this process does not require golden labels.

-### Step-Wise Reinforcement Learning (SWiRL) - Inference-Time Evaluation
+A large model (Gemini 1.5 Pro in their experiments) judges the quality of each individual reasoning step, and the base model gets optimized to maximize these step-wise rewards.
+This approach teaches the model to make good decisions at every point in the reasoning process.

+## How a SWiRL-trained model works in practice

+Here's how a model trained with SWiRL would answer a question requiring multiple steps:

 ```python
 def perform_multi_step_inference(llm, tool, question, max_queries):